codio-content/Coding_with_Javascript-Conditional_statements/.guides/content/Boolean-d009.md

 ```javascript
 hasJumper = false
 ```

+.. the result would be the same.
+However, mixing up your `true` and `false` comparisons can be confusing.
+It is more readable to make all your comparisons to `true` if possible.

 ## Play with the chart
 Go ahead and step through the chart.
 Feel free to change the values of `isCold` and `hasJumper` and follow the flow of execution.